F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

         - dns
         - A template that can be used to load balance DNS servers

+      * - bigip-fast-templates
+        - ldap
+        - A template that can be used to manage LDAP servers

+      * - bigip-fast-templates
+        - smtp
+        - A template that can be used to manage SMTP

+      * - bigip-fast-templates
+        - microsoft_iis
+        - A template that can be used to manage Microsoft IIS servers

+      * - bigip-fast-templates
+        - exchange (beta)
+        - A template that can be used to manage Exchange servers

+      * - bigip-fast-templates
+        - sharepoint (beta)
+        - A template that can be used to manage Sharepoint servers

       * - examples
         - simple_http
         - A simple HTTP application with load balancing